Most people want to stay independent in their own home for as long as possible. You can do this by:

 Telephone: 01480 428 777

-If you don't qualify for the above services you can find a gardener on approved trader scheme, Buy with Confidence.
+If you don't qualify for the above services you can find a gardener through approved trader scheme.
+Find out more at the Buy with Confidence website.

 Anglian Water offers a WaterCare Service to customers who range from nursing mothers with children under the age of one to kidney dialysis patients who have a dialysis machine at home; customers who have sight or hearing difficulties to those who are frail and elderly or classed as disabled.
 Anyone who registers for the WaterCare Service will get: